 Cool creamy Tzatziki Sauce is a simple recipe full of fresh flavors in a creamy sauce.
 This light cucumber dip is ideal for a veggie tray.
 Perfectly paired with Mediterranean dishes but it's too good to stop there.
 We've slimmed down an authentic Greek Tzatziki Sauce recipe to retain the cooling fresh flavor just with fewer calories.

 It's even better the next day after making it when the flavors have had a chance to blend.
-You'll love making your own Tzatziki especially in the hot summer months to eat with grilled dishes.
+You'll love making your own Tzatziki especially in the hot summer months to eat with grilled dishes or our Greek Chicken Bowls.

 What is tzatziki sauce?